nharward/ghopac/README.md

 * You don't actually have to use Github organizations, you can simply omit `orgs` and just use `syncpoints`.
 * `concurrency` if left unspecified will default to the number of CPU cores on your machine.
 * `syncpoints` do not have to belong to any particular Github organization; they are just places where you expect `git pull` to work correctly
-* If you have no configuration file
+* If you have no configuration file, running the program will fail and output a sample file to get you started